 Signed into law: 1974

-Currently, there are only 5 places where Minnesotans can regularly access abortion care–three clinics within 10 miles of each other in Minneapolis and St. Paul, one in Duluth, and one in Rochester– and only 10 doctors providers who provide abortion care services.
+Currently, there are only 5 places where Minnesotans can regularly access abortion care, three clinics within 10 miles of each other in Minneapolis and St. Paul, one in Duluth, and one in Rochester.
 By making it illegal for nurse practitioners, physicians assistants, and other advanced practice clinicians to provide abortion care, the number of providers who can provide abortion care is severely limited.
 This is an attempt to drive abortion out of reach.
 By allowing advanced practice clinicians to provide medication abortion or abortion early in pregnancy, access to abortion care in Minnesota could increase dramatically and allow Minnesotans to receive care in their communities and from their own providers.